mModule/guide_hma/Install.md

 ## Configure HMA

-After selecting the gear icon to open HMA.<br>
-You will be able to setup and configure HMA.
+After selecting the gear icon to open HMA, you will be able to setup and configure HMA.

 ![](image/HMA00.jpg?raw=true)